-We currently provide long-term equity incentive compensation pursuant to our 2016 Incentive Plan, which is designed to provide employees, directors and other service providers with appropriate incentives to perform in a superior manner and to achieve long-range goals and to align the interests of plan participants with those of stockholders.
-The 2016 Incentive Plan permits the grant of incentive stock options, non-qualified stock options, stock appreciation rights, full value awards (including restricted stock awards, restricted stock units (including performance-based stock units), and performance stock awards) based on, or related to, shares of our company's common stock and cash incentive awards which are contingent on performance.
-As of March 31, 2020, we have only granted restricted stock units ("RSUs") and performance-based stock units ("PSUs") under the 2016 Incentive Plan to our executive officers (and not other types of awards such as options).
-We previously granted stock options under a prior stock incentive plan.
-We anticipate that future grants under the 2016 Incentive Plan will continue to be limited to RSUs and PSUs.
+We currently provide long-term equity incentive awards pursuant to our 2016 Incentive Plan, which is designed to provide our employees, including our executive officers, the non-employee members of our Board of Directors and other service providers with appropriate incentives to perform in a superior manner and to achieve long-range goals and to align the interests of plan participants with those of our stockholders.
+The 2016 Incentive Plan permits the grant of incentive stock options, non-qualified stock options, stock appreciation rights, full value share awards (including restricted stock awards, restricted stock unit ("RSU") awards (including performance-based restricted stock unit ("PSU") awards), and performance stock awards) based on, or related to, shares of our common stock and cash incentive awards which are contingent on performance.

 We account for the equity awards granted to all of our employees under ASC 718, Compensation - Stock Compensation, which requires us to estimate and record compensation expense over the service period of the award.
-All equity awards to our employees, including our executive officers, and to our directors have been granted and reflected in our consolidated financial statements, based upon the applicable accounting guidance, at fair value on the grant date.
+All equity awards to our employees, including our executive officers, and to the non-employee members of our Board of Directors have been granted and reflected in our consolidated financial statements, based upon the applicable accounting guidance, at fair value on the grant date.

-Generally, a significant equity award is granted to a new executive officer when that executive officer commences employment.
-The size of each award is set at a level that we believe is appropriate to create a meaningful opportunity for stock ownership based upon our company's grant guidelines, the individual's position with us and the individual's potential for future responsibility and promotion.
+Generally, a significant equity award is granted to a new executive officer when that individual officer commences employment.
+The size of each equity award is set at a level that we believe is appropriate to create a meaningful opportunity for stock ownership based upon our equity award grant guidelines, the individual's position with us and the individual's potential for future responsibility and promotion.
 The relative weight given to each of these factors varies from individual to individual and all equity awards granted to our executive officers are approved by the Compensation Committee.

-Thereafter, when follow-on equity awards are granted, each executive officer's performance during the prior fiscal year is evaluated, as well as our overall corporate financial performance and such performance is taken into account when determining these equity awards.
-We generally grant follow-on equity awards on an annual basis.
-The terms of the award and the number of shares granted are established to ensure a meaningful incentive to remain an employee of our company.
-The annual long-term equity incentive awards granted to our executive officers during fiscal 2020 were granted in May 2019 and was considered to be our fiscal 2020 long-term equity incentive award.
+Thereafter, when follow-on equity awards are granted, the Compensation Committee evaluates each executive officer's performance during the prior fiscal year, as well as our overall corporate financial performance, and such performance is taken into account when determining the magnitude of these equity awards.
+The Compensation Committee generally grants follow-on equity awards on an annual basis.
+The terms of the award and the number of shares granted are established to ensure a meaningful incentive to remain an employee of our Company.
+The long-term equity incentive awards granted to our executive officers during fiscal 2021 were granted in May 2020.

-In anticipation of this equity award granted in May 2019, the Compensation Committee reviewed the competitive market analysis prepared by Compensia to obtain comparable market data primarily related to the grant date fair value of the equity awards granted to similarly-situated executives at the companies in the peer group.
-The long-term equity incentive awards granted in May 2019 were generally targeted around the 60th percentile of this competitive market data.
+In preparation to grant these equity awards in May 2020, the Compensation Committee reviewed a competitive market analysis prepared by Compensia to obtain comparable market data primarily related to the grant date fair value of the equity awards granted to similarly-situated executives at the companies in the our compensation peer group.

-In May 2019, our named executive officers were granted annual equity awards consisting of a mix of time-vesting RSUs and PSUs, with the terms and conditions as described below.
+In May 2020, the Compensation Committee granted our named executive officers annual equity awards comprised of 50% RSU awards with time-based vesting and 50% of PSU awards, subject to the following terms and conditions:

-Time Vesting RSUs Vest 33% on the first anniversary of the grant date and an additional 8.375% each fiscal quarter thereafter until fully vested.
-Financial PSUs Recipient may earn up to 200% of target based on 1-year revenue and non-GAAP EBIT goals for fiscal 2020.
-Earned shares, if any, vest 33% on the first anniversary of the grant date and an additional 8.375% each fiscal quarter thereafter until fully vested.
-Relative TSR PSUs Recipient may earn up to 200% of target based on performance relative to the components of the Russell 3000 Index over equally weighted 1-, 2- and 3-year performance periods.
+Time-Based Vesting RSU awards Vest 33% on the first anniversary of the grant date and an additional 8.375% each fiscal quarter thereafter until fully vested.
+Relative TSR PSU awards Recipient may earn up to 200% of target award based on our TSR performance relative to the components of the Russell 3000 Index over equally weighted 1-, 2- and 3-year performance periods.
 Earned shares, if any, vest at the end of each applicable performance period.